CyCat-project/cycat-project-website/services.md

 # Services

 CyCAT provides a public catalogue using an open API.
-[The Cybersecurity Resource Catalogue public API services](https://api.cycat.org/) provides an extensive API to query UUID, publishers and projects.
-A web based interface will be added at a later stage.
+[The Cybersecurity Resource Catalogue public API](https://api.cycat.org/) currently allows to query UUID, publishers and projects.
+Additional query possibilities and a web based interface will be added at a later stage.

 CyCAT - The Cybersecurity Resource Catalogue public API services document is available as [OpenAPI 2.0 swagger file](https://api.cycat.org/swagger.json).
 [The documentation of the API is available in PDF](https://www.cycat.org/assets/docs/api-documentation-3.pdf).